 These could include giving up your federal student loans when you still need the special protections they carry, or taking out a refinancing loan with a less-than-ideal interest rate — maybe because you didn’t have a cosigner.

-Refinancing can be a savvy way to save money on your student loans.
-But before signing the dotted line on a new loan, make sure you’re not making any of these student loan refinancing mistakes.
+Before signing on the dotted line, make sure you’re not making any of these student loan refinancing mistakes:

 1. Checking your rates with only one lender

 2. Thinking you have to refinance all of your loans

 4. Giving up federal loan protections (if you need them)

 6. Prematurely stopping payments on your old student loans

 Plus: How to avoid student loan refinancing mistakes

 It’s essential to thoroughly compare refinancing offers before you commit to one.
 Offers differ among potential customers based on factors including your credit score and overall financial picture.
 That’s why a great lender for someone else may not be the best for your situation.